apanjain/ML-Ops/prediction/README.md

 kubectl apply -f ./ml-pred-depl.yaml
 ```

-- The run the following command to get the external ip of your ml-pred pod (can take upto 1 minute).
+- Then run the following command to get the external ip of your ml-pred pod (can take upto 1 minute).

 ```bash
 kubectl get services